samuelradford/roll_the_dice/README.md

 Welcome to Roll The Dice

+I have build this app on Python 3 and will not work on lower versions

 The game is simple, a number will be picked at random between 1 and 6

 you will roll a dice and if your number matches the random number